sourceduty/Cancer/README.md

 </details>

 #
-> Alex: *From my calculations, there are currently 360 different possible DNA mutations which are the primary source of cancer.*
+> Alex: *Based on current research, there are thousands of different DNA mutations that can contribute to cancer development.*
 >
-> - The exact number of genetic alterations in DNA sequences affected by cancer in unknown.
+>  "*The exact number of genetic alterations in DNA sequences affected by cancer in unknown and there are over 100 types of cancer.*"
->
-> - There are over 100 types of cancer.
->

 #
 ### Related Links